The additional information below provides further clarification in the context of the Common Awards programmes.

 The University provides, in its Core Regulations, ‘Generic Assessment Criteria’ for degree-level work.
 These provided a benchmark for the creation of more detailed criteria specific to Common Awards.
 See our pages on Marking Criteria for more details.
-These more detailed criteria were produced by the Common Awards Finished Product Group (a group set up by the National Ministry Team to finalise the Common Awards paperwork) and have been revised by the Continuing Implementation Group.
-In other words, they were generated by representatives of the TEIs working together with the National Ministry Team.
+These more detailed criteria were produced by the Common Awards Finished Product Group (a group set up by the Ministry Development Team to finalise the Common Awards paperwork) and have been revised by the Continuing Implementation Group.
+In other words, they were generated by representatives of the TEIs working together with the Ministry Development Team.
 So they are not a regulation imposed by the University, but rather an attempt by the wider Common Awards community to provide helpful guidance that will support consistent marking practice across the TEIs.
 Feedback from TEIs on how helpful they are proving in practice will help us to refine them further.

 Using the detailed assessment criteria is more art than science.

 These detailed marking criteria are not designed to be used mechanically.
 Looking at the table of criteria in relation to a given piece of work, a marker may find that some rows are more applicable than others, that the implied classification of that piece of work is different in different rows, and that several different descriptions in some rows could plausibly be applied.
 No formula for combining all these factors into a single mark can substitute for good academic judgment, in the light of the learning outcomes for the module, the nature of the task being assessed, the kind of guidance that was given to students, the materials available to them, and so on.
 Nevertheless, the tables can assist a marker in calibrating their judgments against those of other markers, and can help them find language to express their judgments clearly to the student.